Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

-The goal of the detail mode is to allow users to see all details for the items that fit on the screen (\ref{req:LabelReadability}), including labels, numerical values, and category names.
-While this maximizes the readability of items (see requirement \ref{req:LabelReadability}), it comes at the cost of reducing the number of visible items (\ref{req:ManyItems}).
-In detail mode, all items have a uniform height.
-This, however, causes the table to rapidly outgrow the window, making it necessary to scroll to access the non-visible part of the table or to reduce the height of the table by aggregating groups.
+The goal of the \textbf{detail mode} is to allow users to see all details for selected items including labels, numerical values, and category names.
+Although this maximizes the readability of items, it comes at the cost of reducing the number of visible items.